digitalconfucius/daily-bible/README.md

 13) [TODO] Handle chapter/verse ranges.
 14) Handle edge cases with separate books in a single reading.

+# Technical information
+This is a self-contained static web app with zero backend.
+We made this decision for speed and ease of hosting on Github Pages.
+One tradeoff is that all the local data needs to be loaded into memory, including the full text of the Bible.
+Modern web browsers should be able to handle it well.
+You could conceivably download this app and use it to read the full Bible in a year without any internet access.

 # Resources
 Bible Data Project: https://sacred-texts.com/bib/osrc/index.htm